anuraganand789/javafx-color-chooser/README.md

 # javafx-color-chooser
-this is an application to choos color
+this is an application to choose color